entanmo/etm-developer/docs/skill/vote/index.en-US.md

 ## From the People, For the People

 As a traditional Chinese saying goes, “never forget why you started and your mission can be accomplished.”
-When it comes to En-Tan-Mo, its founding vision is to create true value and remove the impediment of blockchain’s development; to embrace extensive participation instead of being the game restricted to the elite; to become a truly decentralized autonomous community, makes the unobstructed value transfer a reality and putan end to monopoly once and for all.
-As such, En-Tan-Mo’s entire infrastructure, be it voting system or bonus system, are designed to realize these goals and be true to its promise----from the people, for the people
+When it comes to En-Tan-Mo, its founding vision is to create true value and remove the impediment of blockchain's development; to embrace extensive participation instead of being the game restricted to the elite; to become a truly decentralized autonomous community, makes the unobstructed value transfer a reality and putan end to monopoly once and for all.
+As such, En-Tan-Mo's entire infrastructure, be it voting system or bonus system, are designed to realize these goals and be true to its promise----from the people, for the people